 2.5.)
 Fetal echocardiography.

 2.5.1).
 The Visualsonics VEVO 2100 (Toronto, Canada) high-resolution microultrasound platform with cardiac and strain analysis software installed is required.
-A VisualSonics MS-250 13–24 MHz transducer (VisualSonics, Toronto, Canada) is used for data acquisition.
-Data is acquired in accordance with the American Society of Echocardiography guidelines and standards for performance of the fetal echocardiogram.19
+A VisualSonics MS-250 transducer (VisualSonics, Toronto, Canada) is used for data acquisition.
+This has a centre frequency of 21 MHz with a bandwidth 13–24 MHz.
+The geometric focus is 15 mm, the maximum image width is 23 mm and the maximum image depth is 30 mm.
+The footprint is 28 x 5.75 mm.
+Data is acquired in accordance with the American Society of Echocardiography guidelines and standards for performance of the fetal echocardiogram.20

 2.5.2).
 Data acquisition 1: lateral view.
 At the level of the lateral four-chamber-view, record a B-mode cine loop of at least five cardiac cycles to determine strain, strain rate, velocity and displacement.
-This is analyzed offline using the VevoStrain (Visualsonics, Toronto, Canada) algorithm as previously described in the journal in detail.20 M-mode echocardiography indices can then be obtained in this standard view.
-Offline measurements of internal diameters in systole and diastole, volumes, stroke volume, fractional shortening, ejection fraction and cardiac output are then obtained.20
+This is analyzed offline using the VevoStrain (Visualsonics, Toronto, Canada) algorithm as previously described in the journal in detail.21 M-mode echocardiography indices can then be obtained in this standard view.
+Offline measurements of both cardiac structure and function can then be analyzed: internal ventricular and septal diameters in systole and diastole, volumes, stroke volume, fractional shortening, ejection fraction and cardiac output.21

 2.5.3).
 Data acquisition 2: apical view.
 At the level of the apical four-chamber-view, B-mode cine loop can be repeated for VevoStrain analyses as described above.
-M-mode echocardiography is used to assess tricuspid (TAPSE) and mitral annular plane systolic excursion (MAPSE) and longitudinal strain and strain rate.21,22 This apical view also permits assessment of valvular flow velocity waveforms and the modified myocardial performance index as previously described.23
+M-mode echocardiography is used to assess tricuspid (TAPSE) and mitral annular plane systolic excursion (MAPSE) and longitudinal strain and strain rate.22,23 This apical view also permits assessment of valvular flow velocity waveforms and the modified myocardial performance index as previously described.24